Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/scenemanagement/scene-events.md

     - Learn more about [Object Spawning here](..\object-spawning.md).
   - The `NetworkObject` list sent to the client is pre-ordered, by the server, to account for certain types of dependencies such as when using [Object Pooling](../../advanced-topics/object-pooling.md).
     - Typically object pool managers are in-scene placed and need to be instantiated and spawned before spawning any of its pooled `NetworkObjects` on a client that is synchronizing.
 As such, `NetworkSceneManager` takes this into account to assure that all `NetworkObjects` spawned via the `NetworkPrefabHandler` will be instantiated and spawned after their object pool manager dependency has been instantiated and spawned locally on the client.
-        - You can have parented in-scene placed NetworkObjects (i.e. items that are picked up or consumed by players)
+        - You can have parented in-scene placed NetworkObjects (that is, items that are picked up or consumed by players)
             - `NetworkSceneManager` uses a combination of the `NetworkObject.GlobalObjectIdHash` and the instantiating scene's handle to uniquely identify in-scene placed `NetworkObject`s.

 :::info